 Yet this feeling of loopy time is not a pleasurable abandon of synchronization, but instead something serious, unpleasurable, frozen, creepy.
-Historicism feels like atrophy, here, where you realize your membership in a distinct moment in time may have been taken for granted.
-But the unease of an exhibition about art of the early ’90s doubled for these critics in the art itself.
+Historicism feels like atrophy.
+But the unease of an exhibition about art of the early ’90s was doubled for these critics in the art itself.
 Art like Andrea Serrano’s The Morgue series (1992), which turned corpses into high-gloss pictorialism, or Charles Ray’s Family Romance (1993), which took an uncanny isomorphic approach to a troop of naked parents and children, explored sensations and representations centered on the gross and the bizarre, in short, to cite a key ekphrastic of the era, the abject.
 Weighty and disarming themes permeated NYC 1993, Abject Art, The Subject of Rape, and the 1993 Biennial: AIDS, social injustice, sexual assault, bodily fluids, and racial violence.

-The question is, now, in an artworld and social climate grappling with similar if not identical questions, how to contend with these issues of identity, their expression in art, and the perpetual abjection of certain people without entombing them as a weird phenomena of the 1990s?
-Contemporary art has never seemed to understand what to do with the wounded, injured, and broken bodies both on TV and in the galleries.
+The question is, now, in an artworld and social climate grappling with similar if not identical questions, how to contend with these issues of identity, their expression in art, and the perpetual abjection of certain people without entombing them as weird phenomena of the 1990s?
+Contemporary art has never known what to do with the wounded, injured, and broken bodies, both on TV and in the galleries.
 No wonder, then, that debates about disproportionate representation and identity surface today as stronger than ever.
-What could we learn in revisiting abject art?
+What could we learn in revisiting this past moment?

 The organizing object of abject art, institutionally speaking, was Abject Art: Repulsion and Desire in American Art, curated in the summer of 1993 by Craig Houser, Simon Taylor, and Leslie C. Jones, all students of the Whitney’s Independent Study Program (ISP).
 By means of artworks using or suggesting bodily fluids and anatomical body parts considered “disgusting” or “offensive,” the exhibition attempted to mobilize the psychoanalytic theory of abjection for an exploration of the limits of taboo subject matters and their political implications.
 As the curators stated in their catalogue’s introduction, “Employing methodologies adapted from feminism, queer theory, post-structuralism, Marxism, and psychoanalysis, our goal is to talk dirty in the institution and degrade its atmosphere of purity and prudery by foregrounding issues of gender and sexuality in the art exhibited.”
 As “abject art,” their curatorial neologism meant to describe an art that either utilized or commented on abjection, it would directly challenge normative notions of morality, cleanliness, decency, and invariably, identity.

-As was commented by more astute critics of the time, the ISP curators worked with an overly stable definition of abjection’s materials, as if shit or blood were irrevocably abject in its artistic evocation.
-Moreover, the use of “abject” as an organizing descriptive principle elided subtle distinctions in artworks about the body more broadly, such as the gestural smears of Cy Twombly’s Untitled (1964/1984), and even conflated other adjectives of ugliness, such as “disgusting,” “uncanny,” or “grotesque” (I leveled a similar charge at the Hirschhorn’s recent Damage Control: Destruction in Art Since 1950, as well).
-The looseness with which the curators applied “abject’ almost mimicked the condemnatory register they were trying to critique: in Jones’s catalogue essay, she refers to Chris Rush’s Scrubbing (1972) as “abject domestic labor” and describes Carolee Schneemann’s Meat Joy (1964), a work more about a positive exploration of embodiment, in equal terms.
+The astute critics of the time commented that the ISP curators were working with an overly stable definition of abjection’s materials, as if shit or blood were irrevocably abject in its artistic evocation.
+Moreover, the use of “abject” as an organizing, descriptive principle elided subtle distinctions in artworks about the body more broadly, like the gestural smears of Cy Twombly’s Untitled (1964/1984), and even conflated other adjectives of ugliness, such as “disgusting,” “uncanny,” or “grotesque” (I leveled a similar charge at the Hirschhorn’s recent Damage Control: Destruction in Art Since 1950, as well).
+The looseness with which the curators applied “abject” almost mimicked the condemnatory register they were trying to critique: in Jones’s catalogue essay, she refers to Chris Rush’s Scrubbing (1972) as “abject domestic labor” and describes Carolee Schneemann’s Meat Joy (1964), a work more about a positive exploration of embodiment, in equal terms.

 But in Powers of the Horror, abjection and primal repression are ahistorical, universal qualities in the development of subjectivity and society.
 Even more technically, abjection theoretically precedes the development of the symbolic, and stands above and beyond mere representation.
 Thus to depict abjection is, in Kristeva’s account, impossible, though what art can trigger is the affect around disgust, the feeling of engaging the abject.
-In a famous encounter with the condensed skin on top of milk, Kristeva narrates: “I experience a gagging sensation and, still further down, spasms in my stomach, the belly, provoke tears and bile, increase heartbeat, cause foreheads and hands to perspire.”
+In a famous encounter with milk’s condensed skin, for instance, Kristeva narrates: “I experience a gagging sensation and, still further down, spasms in my stomach, the belly, provoke tears and bile, increase heartbeat, cause foreheads and hands to perspire.”
 Note the cataclysmic qualities of Kristeva’s disgust (for her, the abject is “edged with the sublime”).
 When applied to aesthetics, this would mandate that “abject art” necessitates a feeling of overwhelming horror.
 Hard to imagine gagging per se in front of a Pollock.

-For Menninghaus, then, the political appropriation of Kristeva in the 1990s moved beyond a flatly phobic reaction toward abjection, providing practitioners of this modified theory “a new articulation that allows both identification with and protest against their own ‘abjection’.”
-In this dual usage, one strain of critique aimed to expose the “regressive function” of cultural authority while the other sought to affirm “abject” existence as a “socially un-accomodated way of life.”
-Accordingly, abject art related tactics: it could express the condition of abjection as an existential dilemma or marginalized subject (usually the artist) and thereby expose power in a melancholic request to bear witness to society’s act of abjecting.
-Alternatively, abject art could incite disgust in the viewer in a performative gesture to lure abjection’s conditioned prohibitionism in subversive irony.
+For Menninghaus, then, the political appropriation of Kristeva in the 1990s moved beyond a flatly phobic reaction toward abjection, providing practitioners of this modified theory with “a new articulation that allows both identification with and protest against their own ‘abjection’.”
+In this dual usage, one strain of critique aimed to expose the “regressive function” of cultural authority while the other sought to affirm “abject” existence as a “socially un-accommodated way of life.”
+Accordingly, abject could express the condition of abjection as an existential dilemma or marginalization of the subject (usually the artist) and thereby expose power in a melancholic request to bear witness to society’s act of abjecting.
+Alternatively, abject art could incite disgust in the viewer in a performative gesture to lure abjection’s conditioned prohibitionism through subversive irony.
 We might see the former technique in Kiki Smith’s Untitled (1990), which depicts two seemingly lifeless male and female bodies held upright on poles, breast milk and semen dripping down the work’s two respective bodies.
 The latter, affirmative strategy manifests in Danny Fass and Joe Kelly’s video Skullfuck (1991), in which one man inserts his head into another’s anus, and then pulls out and gleefully licks his shit-covered face in a parodic exaggeration (from a homophobic perspective) of abject queer sex.
-Arguably, it is the melancholic articulation of abject art that has remained in historical consciousness.
+Arguably, it is the melancholic articulation of abject art that has most remained in historical consciousness.